isacben/nugget/README.md

 ## Minimal example

-This would be a simple yaml file with a get request:
+This would be a simple nugget file with a get request:

 ```
 # Get TODO list